welbornprod/easysettings/README.md

 It should be possible to use `EasySettings` and `JSONSettings` without these new dependencies.
 They are only required if you want the new `*Settings` formats.

-* Version 3.0.0:

-Custom `JSONEncoder`/`JSONDecoder` classes can be used in `JSONSettings`, and settings/items can be hooked after decoding/loading or before encoding/saving.

-This allows you to modify the values in any way you see fit by subclassing.

 ## Examples